lewagon/dotfiles/04-Front-End/02-CSS-components/05-Open-component-challenge/README.md

 You will have to find a component that you like on Dribbble and try to reproduce it.

-When design a new component you always have follow the same flow:
+When designing a new component you always have follow the same flow:

 ### Step 1: Find inspiration 🤔